uoracs/talapas2-knowledge-base/docs/storage/transferring_data/globus/collections.md

 ![Globus File Manager Collections](../../../../../assets/images/globus_filemanager_collection_search.png)

+{: .note }
-**_Note:_** Connecting to the University of Oregon - Dropbox Collection requires additional authentication.
+Connecting to the University of Oregon - Dropbox Collection requires additional authentication.
 Your UO email address is your Dropbox Account username; click Continue and Allow as prompted.